cabottech/PartKeepr-Backup/README.md

 This log details the date of the backup, files written, backup size, and duration.

-## Improvements / to-do
+## Notes / improvements / to-do

 - Currently backups are full snapshots, not incremental.
 This is nice and simple, but uses much more backup storage.
+It may be worth automatically removing old backups?
+For the time being backup storage need to be managed by the user.
-- Example of backup to network location.
-Auto-mount would be nice too.
+- An example of how to backup to network location (with auto-mount) would be nice too.
+- Send backup error notifications via syslog/mail?
+- Add a step-by-step guide for backup recovery.